-Division & Department: Spokane Municipal Court Subject: SBO for DUI Court Grant Extension Date: 11/01/2021 Contact (email & phone): Shackenberg@spokanecity.org 509-309-6948 City Council Sponsor: Council President Breean Beggs Executive Sponsor: Howard Delaney Committee(s) Impacted: Type of Agenda item: ☐ Consent ☐ Discussion ☐ Strategic Initiative Alignment: (link agenda item to guiding document - i.e., Master Plan, Budget, Comp Plan, Policy, Charter, Strategic Plan) Strategic Initiative: Deadline: Outcome: (deliverables, delivery duties, milestones to meet) of the court the WTSC has agre en the recipient of a WTSC Grant for the past 2 years.
-Due to the efforts red to extend the grant once more for another full year period.
-The fund all be for UA testing and \$12,000 for travel and training.
+Division & Department: Spokane Municipal Court Subject: SBO for DUI Court Grant Extension Date: 11/01/2021 Contact (email & phone): Shackenberg@spokanecity.org 509-309-6948 City Council Sponsor: Council President Breean Beggs Executive Sponsor: Howard Delaney Committee(s) Impacted: Type of Agenda item: ☐ Consent ☐ Discussion ☐ Strategic Initiative Alignment: (link agenda item to guiding document - i.e., Master Plan, Budget, Comp Plan, Policy, Charter, Strategic Plan) Strategic Initiative: Deadline: Outcome: (deliverables, delivery duties, milestones to meet) The Spokane DUI Court has been the recipient of a WTSC Grant for the past 2 years.
+Due to the efforts of the court the WTSC has agreed to extend the grant once more for another full year period.
+The fund would be \$50,000. \$38,000 would be for UA testing and \$12,000 for travel and training.
 Executive Summary: Spokane DUI Court received WTSC in 2019 Extended in 2021 Extended again for 2022 \$50,000 total Budget Impact: Approved in current year budget? ☐ Yes ☐ No ☒ N/A Annual/Reoccurring expenditure? ☐ Yes ☐ No ☒ N/A If new, specify funding source: Other budget impacts: (revenue generating, match requirements, etc.) Operations Impact: Consistent with current operations/policy? \Box Yes \Box No \boxtimes N/A